Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Ilmanen's Analysis of Mean Curvature Flow Near Singularity

 We argue by contradiction.
-If this is not true, then we can conduct the analysis as in the previous proof to conclude that for a subsequence of $M_i$'s intersect with $B_{r}(p)\subset N_\delta\Sigma\backslash N_{\delta/2}\Sigma$, there is $s_i\in[r/4,r/2]$ such that $M_i\cap B_{s_i}(p)$ can be decomposed into distinct embedded disks with area bound.
-Then by Allard's compactness theorem a subsequence of $M_i\cap B_{s_i}(p)$ converge to a limit, which should be a part of $\Sigma$.
+If this is not true, then we can conduct the analysis as in the proof to prove that for a subsequence of $M_i$'s intersecting with $B_{r}(p)\subset N_\delta\Sigma\backslash N_{\delta/2}\Sigma$, there is $s_i\in[r/4,r/2]$ such that $M_i\cap B_{s_i}(p)$ can be decomposed into distinct embedded disks with area bound, then by Allard's compactness theorem a subsequence of $M_i\cap B_{s_i}(p)$ converge to a limit, which should be a part of $\Sigma$.
 This limit is nontrivial because we have area lower bound (see \cite[p.18 Corollary 11]{ilmanen1995singularities}).
-This is a contradiction to the fact that $\Sigma$ is a subset of $N_{\delta/2}\Sigma$.
+This is a contradiction to the fact that $\Sigma$ is supported on $N_{\delta/2}\Sigma$.